 Over at An-Sara, the citizens see the craft plummet into the nearby cliff.
 Afterwards, it proceeds to unleash a barrage of Spikes as they begin to infect the townspeople and turn them into mindless monsters.
 The Warbound Gladiators have started to exit a building when they see the vicious terror that’s raining down from the sky.

-Back at the rock formation, Caiera tries to tell the Hulk to stop fighting her and to help her stop the Spikes.
+Back at the rock formation, Caiera tries to tell the Hulk to stop their fighting and to help her defeat the Spikes.
 She even tries convincing him to help out his friends, but the Hulk only cares about his current brawl and also claims that he doesn’t “have any friends”.
 As such, Caiera tosses him to the ground, grabs her weapon and hops onto her personal hovercraft.
 The scene ends with her telling the Hulk that he’s not an honorable man, but the monster that the Red King sees him for as she takes her leave.

 Back at An-Sara, the Warbound Gladiators proceed to slay any and all infected citizens.
 Fortunately, there were some individuals that managed to evade the Spikes’ wrath as our heroes escort them to safety.